 Question: When teaching siblings of comparable age should you use the same books for both or different method books that you yourself aren’t thrilled with?
 Should you use the same level of book for both if they are close in age?
 In method books that match, it’s painfully obvious when one sister surpasses the other… but should you sacrifice your preference in method books simply to protect an ego?

 Answer: Don’t sacrifice your choice in method books for the sake of your student’s feelings.
 Sounds a bit harsh, but you have chosen the method books you use for a reason.
 While your student may feel better in the short-term, they’re going to be quite frustrated in the long run while you scramble to fill-in holes in their understanding created by a less-than-perfect method book series.
 Instead, give each sibling the same main lesson book and then vary the accompanying materials.
 Give one the Performance Book and one the Popular Book from the series.
-Or, choose an accompanying supplementary book from another series for each child.
+Or, choose an accompanying supplementary materials from another source each child.
 This way they each have their own unique music to play.
 It’s important to have some individuality, but it’s also extremely important to have a solid grounding.

 2. Spread the Wealth?